Regis7/Terminology-we-use-in-object-oriented-languages/README.md

     **Method body** − This contains the set of instructions needed to complete the required activity.

-6. Find an example of a method signature
+6. Find an example of a method signature.
 7. Find an example of a method parameter.
 8. Find an example of a method return type.